-Our Private Client team are experienced in dealing with all aspects of private client matters including Wills, Lasting Power of Attorney, Probate and Administration of Estates, Personal Injury Trusts, Court of Protection and Will Disputes including contentious probate.
+Our Private Client team are experienced in dealing with all aspects of private client matters including Wills, Lasting Power of Attorney, Probate and Administration of Estates, Personal Injury Trusts and Court of Protection applications.

 We understand that this complex area of law requires empathy and sensitivity and can easily become overwhelming.
 Our specialist team of private client lawyers offer a caring and supportive approach helping them to build an excellent rapport with all of our clients.